Robert C. Grace

 Ben Walton, Market Analyst Fellow, started at SEA in the Internship program in October of 2016, and became a Fellow in April of 2017.
 He primarily conducts analysis and research for the Massachusetts Solar Market Study (SMS) subscription service, managing data and maintaining models which forecast cost of entry, REC prices, and supply and demand in the Massachusetts solar market.
 He also tracks legislation and regulatory proceedings for SEA’s Eyes and Ears subscription service.
 Prior to joining SEA, Ben worked in historical archives based in the Pioneer Valley.

 Ben holds a B.A in Political Science and Minors in Economics and Music from the Commonwealth Honors College of the University of Massachusetts at Amherst, where he also studied Environmental Policy.

 Phone: (508) 665-5869

-Lynn NeJaime, Administrative Assistant, started working at SEA part-time in December 2015.
+Lynn NeJaime, Office Manager, started working at SEA part-time in December 2015.
 Lynn has over 13 years’ experience managing daily administrative operations and providing executive level support.
 She recently served as Executive Assistant to the Assistant Superintendent of Framingham Public Schools (FPS) where she supported and represented senior management for the twelfth largest school district in Massachusetts.
 Prior to working for FPS, Lynn enjoyed nearly 10 years in the Environmental Health Department of the Harvard School of Public Health (HSPH) managing a large department of over sixty faculty, students, staff, and foreign scholars.